FelixOnline/v2/content/articles/2015-5-26-zero-hours-in-an-hour-and-a-half.md

 highlights:
 ---

 The house lights don’t dim at the start of _Beyond Caring_.
 That’s the first thing that went through my head.
 That, rapidly followed by “hang on, have we even started?”
-It’s a unique and bold use of the __Temporary Theatre__, and an instantly striking re-opening for the __National’__s fourth theatre.
-Formerly known as __The Shed__, the Temporary Theatre wasn’t even meant to be here anymore.
+It’s a unique and bold use of the Temporary Theatre, and an instantly striking re-opening for the National’s fourth theatre.
+Formerly known as The Shed, the Temporary Theatre wasn’t even meant to be here anymore.
 But here we are, at the start of a new season of innovative and exciting works.

 Kicking things off is _Beyond Caring_, originally penned by Alexander Zeldin before undergoing extensive work through devising with the company.
 It tells the story of three zero-hour workers, hired to clean a meat factory alongside a full-time cleaner and a vaguely sociopathic boss.